IamKay/100DaysOfCode/README.md

 * Day 91
   > Finished 2 modules of the Google's machine learning course.
 By *finished* i mean read.
 I understood only a little of it.
 10 days to go.
 Finally towards the end

+* Day 92
+  > Did two more modules of the course.
+Didn't get time for anything more.